zobront/token-ping/README.md

 - function balanceOfBatch(address[] memory accounts, uint256[] memory ids) public view returns (uint256[] memory);
 - function isApprovedForAll(address account, address operator) public view returns (bool);

- Note: If you add a signer as an argument when constructing the contract instance, you'll be able to access all methods.
+ Note: If you add a signer as an argument when constructing the contract instance, you'll be able to access all external methods.
 See the [OpenZeppelin ERC1155 implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC1155/ERC1155.sol) for the full list of methods available.